frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/hemorrhagic-stroke.md

 **Causes**: Severe blunt force trauma to the head, e.g., any violent impact to the head, such as hand-to-hand combat, being struck by a projectile, or explosions, as well as extreme blood pressure caused by [adrenaline overdose](/docs/wiki/injuries/adrenaline-rush.md#adrenaline-rush) may cause a rupture of a blood vessel in the brain.
 [Coagulopathy](/docs/wiki/injuries/coagulopathy.md#coagulopathy) may cause micro-ruptures in the blood vessels supplying the brain to occur and worsen over time, leading to a hemorrhagic stroke.
 If simulation of [hydrostatic shock](/docs/wiki/injuries/hydrostatic-shock.md#hydrostatic-shock) is enabled in the mod settings, high-energy projectiles that cause massive temporary cavity formation and pressure waves in the tissue may also cause a hemorrhagic stroke.

-**Effects**: Headache, memory loss, confusion, vomiting, rapid loss of consciousness, coma, and death if not surgically treated.
+**Effects**: Headache, memory loss, confusion, vomiting, rapid loss of consciousness, [cerebral hypoxia](/docs/wiki/injuries/hypoxia.md#cerebral-hypoxia), and death if not surgically treated.
+If the patient survives, they may suffer from permanent brain damage, including memory loss, cognitive impairment, and motor function issues.

 **Treatment**: Hemorrhagic stroke can be temporarily stabilized using medicine to slow progression until surgery can be performed to permanently repair the rupture.
 Ultimately, surgical intervention through [trepanation](/docs/wiki/surgeries.md#trepanation), [decompressive craniectomy](/docs/wiki/surgeries.md#decompressive-craniectomy), or [stereotactic surgery](/docs/wiki/surgeries.md#stereotactic-surgery) is required to save the patient's life.